okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/log-streaming/index.md

 Array of [Log Stream](#log-stream-object) objects

-#### List Log Streams
+#### List Log Streams with defaults

-Returns a list of all Log Streams added to your org
+Returns a list of all Log Streams added to your org without filter or pagination options

 ##### Request example